Illustrator: Enric Torres-Pratt

-The first book in Roberta Gellis’s Medieval Song trilogy, Siren Song, takes us to 13th century England.
+The first book in Roberta Gellis‘ Medieval Song trilogy, Siren Song, takes us to 13th-century England.

 Elizabeth is married to Mauger, a cruel, murderous lord who wishes for nothing more than to aggrandize himself by whatever means necessary.
 Mauger has the looks of an angel yet the disposition of a demon.
 There is no deed too vile for him, as he eagerly breaks every Commandment.

-Years ago, Elizabeth had been in love with Sir William of Marlowe, and he with her.
+Years ago, Elizabeth had been in love with Sir William of Marlowe, and he was with her.
 But parental manipulations led to them being forced to wed others.
 Now, William is a widower with a daughter of soon-to-be marriageable age.

 Mauger has eyes on Marlowe and seeks to wed his and Elizabeth’s eldest son, Aubrey, to William’s daughter, Alys.
 Once the two are married, Mauger has plans for William’s untimely demise.

-William seeks only one thing: to be near to Elizabeth again.
+Sir William is a widower of many years and seeks only one thing: to be near to Elizabeth again.
 She is the only woman he has ever loved.
 William will do whatever it takes to be with her.